XinliYu/Reinforcement_Learning-Projects/README.md

 # RL-Projects

-This repository contains three reinforcement learning course projects
+This repository contains three high-quality reinforcement learning course projects.

 [**Lunar Lander**](LunarLander): our deep Q-learning model achieves **280+** points on average for the Lunar Lander Problem, the highest score among those we can find online and reported in the class discussion board.
 Our paper-like report is here.